J-Labodi/Twin-Cities-Web-Application/README.md

 1. Utilize dsa_twincities and flickr_cache databases (SQL files can be found in / db directory)
 2. Provide your database parameters in the config.php file (Line 17 – 20, Line 135)
-3. Create a new empty folder in the main directory, named: xml-files
+3. Create a new empty folder in the root directory, named: xml-files
 4. Run the index.php file on localhost